By Tal Frankfurt

 In a previous post, we shared the exciting announcement made at Dreamforce 2019 that Salesforce.org was releasing a Case Management product.
 This application will allow your Case Managers to manage their caseloads while leveraging the strong Salesforce platform and its security and privacy settings.

-With this exciting new offering from Salesforce, many organizations have already reached out to us inquiring about the difference between this application and the legacy managed packages (such as Exponent Case Management), previously used to support human services organizations, specifically around case management work.
+With this exciting new offering from Salesforce, many organizations have already reached out to us inquiring about the difference between this application and the legacy managed packages, previously used to support human services organizations, specifically around case management work.
 In this post, I am going to guide you through some of the advantages and disadvantages of each solution.

 First, what is a managed package?